JuliaLang/www_old.julialang.org/blog/_posts/2016-12-xx-moredots.md

  "over-the-lazy-dog."
 ```

-Here, we have an array `s` of strings, and we convert each string to
+Here, we take an array `s` of strings, we convert each string to
-lower case and then replace any sequence of whitespace (the [regular expression](http://docs.julialang.org/en/latest/manual/strings.html#Regular-Expressions-1)
+lower case, and then we replace any sequence of whitespace (the [regular expression](http://docs.julialang.org/en/latest/manual/strings.html#Regular-Expressions-1)
 `r"\s+"`) with a hyphen `"-"`.
 Since these two dot calls are nested,
 they are fused into a single loop over `s` and are written in-place in `s`
 thanks to the `s .= ...` (temporary *strings* are allocated in this process,